brainbot-com/es-nozzle/doc/quickstart.rst

 Quickstart
 ====================
-In this section we'll try to to walk you through a quick installation of es-nozzle.
+In this section we'll try to walk you through a quick installation of es-nozzle.

 Basic prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~